Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ: Face 3: KPZ-like fluctuations of stretched random walks above the disc in and in bounded Poincar e domain

 \subsection{Stretched diffusion evading the disc}

-Here, we analyze the statistics of diffusive trajectories constrained to stay above a semicircle under various boundary conditions, with particular attention to their connection to hyperbolic geometry, where the statistics of rare events arise naturally as shown in \fig{fig:02}a.
+Here, we analyze the statistics of diffusive trajectories constrained to stay above a semicircle under various boundary conditions as shown in \fig{fig:02}a-b, where the statistics of rare events arise naturally.
 The connection between the stretched diffusion in the Euclidean radial geometry, $\mathbb{R}^2\{(r,\phi)\}$, and the one in the hyperbolic Poincer\'{e} domain, $\mathbb{H}^2\{(x,y)\}$, is schematically depicted in \fig{fig:02}b.

 Specifically, we consider the Cauchy problem for diffusion in polar coordinates, subject to a mixed boundary condition at $r=R$: \be

 \ee where one assumes zero conditions on the rays $\varphi=0$ and $\varphi=\pi$.
 The initial condition fixes the starting point of the diffusion $(r_0, \varphi_0)$: \be P(r,\varphi,0)=r_0^{-1}\,\delta_{r-r_0}\,\delta_{\varphi-\varphi_0}, \qquad r_0=R,\quad \varphi_0=\pi. \ee